Chapter 4: Construction Details, Section 26: Aggregate Bases

 - Time and frequency of submitting test results.

 - Action and suspension limits, and details of corrective action to be taken if any process is outside of those limits.
 Suspension limits must not exceed specified acceptance criteria.

 - Responsibilities of subcontractors and testing laboratories.

-- Quality control manager if the quantity of aggregate base exceeds the requirements listed in the “QC Manager Requirement” table of Section 23-1.01D(2)(a), “Quality Control,” of the Standard Specifications.
+- Quality control manager if the quantity of aggregate base exceeds the requirements listed in the “QC Testing Frequencies” table of Section 23-1.01D(2)(d), “Quality Control Testing,” of the Standard Specifications.

 Review the quantity calculations in the resident engineer’s file to determine if they are sufficiently detailed and accurate to be used in the project records.

 If aggregate base is paid for by weight, refer to the discussion of weighing and metering procedures in Section 3-902E, “Weighing Equipment and Procedures,” of this manual.

 If aggregate base will be paid for by volume, calculate the volume based on the dimensions shown on the plans.
 Make quantity calculations as early in the project as possible.